akframe1/jobTracker/README.md

 ## Notes

 - SQLite is used for local development and is sufficient for demonstration purposes.
 The `.db` file is excluded from source control via `.gitignore`.
-- The deployed version on Railway uses the same SQLite setup.
-For a production application with persistent data, this would be swapped to PostgreSQL — EF Core supports this with a single line change.
+- For a production deployment with persistent data, SQLite would be replaced with PostgreSQL — EF Core supports this with a single configuration change.

 ---

 ## Author

-Built by [akframe1](https://github.com/akframe1) as a learning project to demonstrate C#/.NET and JavaScript skills.
+Built by [akframe1](https://github.com/akframe1) as a learning project demonstrating C#/.NET, financial modelling, and JavaScript skills.